Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: High-Order Structural Causal Information

-\parag{Level 1: Causal skeleton.} \emph{Causal skeletons} are the undirected graphs of causal DAGs \citep{spirtes2000causation}, and describe the connectivity of nodes.
-At this level, the causal information in a causal skeleton represents \emph{d-separation} relationships as a type of high-order information.
-Given a causal DAG, two nodes $X$ and $Y$ are d-separated by a set $\boldsymbol{Z}$ if and only if for each path between $X$ and $Y$, there is a chain $\cdot \rightarrow Z \rightarrow \cdot$ or a fork $\cdot \leftarrow Z \rightarrow \cdot$ such that $Z$ is in $\boldsymbol{Z}$; or it contains a collider $\cdot \rightarrow W \leftarrow \cdot$ such that $W$ and its descendants are not in $\boldsymbol{Z}$ \citep{peters2017elements}.
+{\bf Level 1: Causal skeleton.} \emph{Causal skeletons} are the undirected graphs of causal DAGs~\citep{spirtes2000causation}, and describe the connectivity of the nodes.
+At this level, causal information represents \emph{d-separation} relationships as a type of high-order information.
+Given a causal DAG, two nodes $X$ and $Y$ are d-separated by a set $\boldsymbol{Z}$ if and only if for each path between $X$ and $Y$, there is a chain $\cdot \rightarrow Z \rightarrow \cdot$ or a fork $\cdot \leftarrow Z \rightarrow \cdot$ such that $Z$ is in $\boldsymbol{Z}$; or it contains a collider $\cdot \rightarrow W \leftarrow \cdot$ such that $W$ and its descendants are not in $\boldsymbol{Z}$~\citep{peters2017elements}.
 Therefore, given a causal skeleton, we know the nodes that are d-separated; and further under the \emph{causal sufficiency assumption}, i.e., there are no unmeasured confounders (the same common parent of children nodes), the connectivity of two nodes in causal skeletons infers whether a pair of variables are causally dependent or not.

-\parag{Level 2: Markov equivalent class.} At this level, we not only know the d-separation relationships of node pairs, but also know by which node set they are d-separated.
+{\bf Level 2: Markov equivalent class.} At this level, we not only know the d-separation relationships of node pairs, but we also know by which nodes set they are d-separated.
 Two DAGs are (Markov) equivalent if and only if they have the same d-separation relationships.
-The Markov equivalent class can be uniquely represented by a completed partially directed acyclic graph (CPDAG) under proper assumptions \citep{meek1995causal,andersson1997characterization}, which can provide the full d-separation information alongside certain causal directions, enriching the information of causal skeleton.
+The Markov equivalent class can be uniquely represented by a completed partially directed acyclic graph (CPDAG) under proper assumptions~\citep{meek1995causal,andersson1997characterization}, which can provide complete d-separation information alongside certain causal directions, enriching the information of the causal skeleton.

-\parag{Level 3: Causal directed acyclic graph.} At this level, all information about the connectivity and causal directions are summarized in causal DAGs.
-Such causal information is more than knowing all the d-separation relationships.
+{\bf Level 3: Causal DAG.} At this level, all information about connectivity and causal directions is summarized in causal DAGs.
+This causal information goes beyond knowing all the d-separation relationships.
 Given the nodes in a causal DAG, we know all of their asymmetric causal relationships, i.e., their direct causes and direct effects.

+\paragraph{Applications enabled by the framework.} Beyond benchmarking for its own sake, the framework enables: (1) structure-aware model selection when preserving causal dependencies matters; (2) diagnosis of why a generator fails e.g. strong low-order statistics but poor d-separation or directionality; (3) development of causal-aware tabular generators and training objectives; and (4) safer use of synthetic data for downstream decision-support tasks such as interventional and counterfactual estimation.